-In the meantime we will continue to run our Virtual Village Hall in ZOOM.
-Including our weekly community catch-up and ZOOM cafe on Tuesdays and regular events on Friday evenings.
-The virtual hall is also available for booking in the usual way through Hallmaster.
-Further information about our virtual events and activities can be found on this web site at Stainton VH activities and Stainton VH events
+In the meantime we will also continue to run our Virtual Village Hall in ZOOM.
+Including our regular events on Friday evenings.
+Further information about events and activities at the Hall can be found on this web site at Stainton VH activities and Stainton VH events

 Coronavirus community support